Meet Steven Geisz

 Theories of Democracy

 Geisz also teaches qigong (i.e., Chinese yoga and meditation) and practices several forms of taijiquan.
-He is a certified instructor in the Healing Tao qigong system of Mantak Chia and a student of the Colorado- and San Diego-based qigong teacher Ken Cohen.
+He is a graduate of the multi-year qigong teacher training program of Ken Cohen and a certified full instructor in the Universal Tao/Healing Tao qigong system of Mantak Chia.

 He has been a disc jockey for a number of different college radio stations, specializing in Americana and alt-country music.